What is Li-Fraumeni syndrome?

 - Erythrocyte sedimentation rate, lactate dehydrogenase every four months

 These screening tools should be used in addition to regular check-ups with the person’s general physician and with close attention to any medical concerns or complaints.
-Additional testing should be ordered as needed.
+Additional testing should be done as needed.
 Talk with your doctors about their experience with LFS, as doctors monitoring people with LFS should be aware of the high risks for rarer types of cancers, the earlier than usual development of more common cancers, and also for second malignancies (cancerous tumors) in cancer survivors with LFS.

 Learn more about what to expect when having common tests, procedures, and scans.